frob/frob.github.com/_drafts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

 There also exists the *HTML Shader*, which is a custom shader that takes HTML from the dom and places it in a scene.
 My experience with the HTML Shader has not been favorable, and I question how portable and scalable it is and how well if reacts to events.

-@TODO include example on using HTML Shader.

-### Events

-@TODO write a bit about using events within a scene, both with markup and with Javascript.

 ## Is it cool?

 This seems like the biggest question more Javascript developers ask when adopting a new library.
 The short answer is yes but the longer answer is it depends.

 ### It depends?

 The usability of this cool new tech is all about what we do with it.
 I have given talks on A-Frame and the question is normally framed like this "What can we do with it?"
 And I respond I just showed you what it was meant to do.
-I bring this up to say, lets not paralax WebVR.
+I bring this up to say, lets not parallax WebVR.
 It's cool, but if we don't use it the right way it will suck.

 ### Can I use it?